iSOLveIT/mkdocs-gen/docs/controller/python-mates-controller.md

 ### getError()

-Function to return the current error state of the Mates Controller.
+This function can be used to investigate errors that occurred while controlling the display module.
+Description of the possible errors is discussed in [here](keywords/errors.md).

 !!!hint "Return"

-    MatesError response of current error.
+    Current error code (_MatesError_)

 ```python title="Example"
 # Checks the last error that occurred